 - Declaration of whether or not a business licensed in UAE satisfies the UAE Economic Substance Test.

 What is the Economic Substance Test?

-All Licensees carrying out and deriving income from a Relevant Activity during the Financial Year are required to endure that they meet the substance and reporting requirements set out under the ESR for each Relevant Activity.
-In order for a licensee to demonstrate that its activities in the UAE have adequate substance, it must meet the following:
+All licensees carrying out and deriving revenue from a particular operation within the financial year are expected to ensure that, for each relevant activity, they satisfy the content and reporting criteria set out in the ESR.
+In order for the licensee to show that its operations in the UAE are reasonably substantive, it must comply with the following requirements:

 - Directed and Managed Test

 The regulations contain specific requirements on how a company has to be directed and managed in the UAE.